PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter8/WebApp/AWS/awsApp_AllTasks.md

 1. Enter a unique application name in the Application name field.

-1. In the Platform section, select .NET Core on Linux value in the Platform field.
+1. In the Platform section, select .NET Core on Linux in the Platform field.

 1. Upload the application by selecting Upload your code.

 1. Select choose file.

-1. And then selecting the dotnet-core-linux.zip application zipped files and folder located in the ~/Cloud-Computing-Essentials-Beg/Allfiles/Chapter8/ directory.
+1. Then select the dotnet-core-linux.zip folder located in the ~/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter8/ directory.

 1. Select Create application.